NashrahFatima28/qrcode_genrator/README.md

 ## 🛠️ How to Use
 Clone this repo or copy the script to your machine.

-Open generate_qr.py in Visual Studio Code.
+Open generate_qr.py in Visual Studio Code or any platform

 Edit the data variable with the text or URL you want to encode.